Westchester County DWI Attorneys

 - Loss of your driver's license

 The Westchester County DWI attorneys at Proto, Sachs & Brown, LLP can provide you with a personalized legal defense to vigorously defend and protect your rights.
-We will help you understand the drunk driving license implications throughout the pendency of your case and what effect a DWI conviction will have on your driver's license.
+Our experienced DWI attorneys will help you understand the drunk driving license implications throughout the pendency of your case and what effect a DWI conviction will have on your driver's license.

 Are you facing DWI charges in Westchester?
-Schedule a FREE consultation with our defense attorneys to see how we can help you today!
+Schedule a FREE consultation with our DWI attorneys to see how we can help you today!
+Give us a call today.

 Understanding the DWI/DWAI Laws in Westchester County, New York